Overview

 How is schizophrenia treated?

-Many people who experience schizophrenia will recover, while others may experience symptoms on and off for an extended period.
+Many people who experience schizophrenia can and do recover.
 Some may visit and spend time in the hospital when they are feeling unwell whilst others may not.

 Treatment can involve linking in with health professionals such as community support workers, peer mentors, mental health nurses, psychologists, and psychiatrists.

-Other forms of treatment that can play a valuable role in a person’s recovery include community supports such as
+Types of Support that can play a valuable role in a person’s recovery include community supports such as

 - one to one support with a mental health support/recovery worker